 Drawing on the skills of data specialists from across the business, the production line will produce good quality data which can be modelled into families.
 This output can then be shared and analysed more effectively across the business.

 “It’s a big project, but it will be hugely beneficial,” Sam says.

 “By bringing together data sets from different parts of the company, we’re able to really ensure that it’s telling us the full story.
 This helps our management information (MI) analysts understand the bigger picture and make better decisions for the business and for our customers,” Sam tells us.

 “UNiTY will also make a fundamental difference to the way the business operates, by helping our teams to minimise duplication and allowing us to analyse data more efficiently and consistently.”

-So, what advice would Sam share with someone looking to join the AXA PPP data, analytics and intelligence team?
+So, what advice would Sam share with someone looking to join the AXA Health data, analytics and intelligence team?

 “It helps to be a ‘people person’ so make sure you’re comfortable communicating with people across the business.
 Technical experience is good, but you’ll always be encouraged to learn as you go.
 And don’t be afraid to bring creativity and good ideas – the team is always open to trying something new.”